 At the end of Orchard Road, opposite St Edmunds Church Hall, turn right into Priory Road, where you will pass a red Victorian Pillar box, said to date from 1857 or thereabouts.

 Not far along, Priory Road bends to the right joining into Abbey Road.

-At this junction there used to be a memorial to Dr James Wilson who led the expansion of the water cure in Victorian times; it was demolished many years ago, but a new memorial is planned to be erected by the Malvern Civic Society.
+On the left of this junction there used to be a memorial to Dr James Wilson who led the expansion of the water cure in Victorian times; it was demolished many years ago, but recently a new memorial has been erected by Malvern Civic Society.

-Near the junction is a large Victorian house with a castellated porch.
+Near the junction, on your right, is a large Victorian Grade II listed property with a castellated porch named Priors Lea.

 Many houses in Abbey Road are already described in our page A Stroll Down Abbey Road so we only took a few snaps on our way to the Abbey Gateway.

 The photo below shows the front of Malvern House which was built in Jacobean style for Dr James Wilson to accommodate his growing number of water cure patients.

 A plaque to the left of the porch, placed by the Malvern Civic Society reads,